gramlang/gram/README.md

 ### Other build and installation options

-Normally, all of your CPU cores will be used to build Gram.
-You can override this behavior with the `NPROCS` option.
-For example, you can run `make NPROCS=1` to build Gram with only one core.

 By default, Gram will be built in release mode for maximum performance.
 You can run `make BUILD_TYPE=debug` to build Gram with debugging information.
 This is useful if you are working on the Gram compiler.

 If you want to remove the artifacts created during the build process, run `make clean` for Gram-specific artifacts or `make clean-all` for all artifacts including dependencies.
 Normally, these files are retained so future builds can use them instead of starting from scratch.